 Robot Anatomy – The character has the form and/or characteristics of a robot.
+Robot Anatomy is also known as Automaton Physiology, Robot Mimicry and Robot Physiology.
 Similar to (013) Android Anatomy.
 Sometimes (118) Cyborgization creates a character that appears to be a robot but is a cyborg.
 This article is broken into sections including (1) Anime Robots, (2) DC Comics Robots, (3) Marvel Comics Robots, (4) Indie Comics Robot Protagonist, (5) Magnus Robot Fighter Robots, (6) Westworld, (7) Godzilla Robots, (8) 2000 AD Robots, (9) Doctor Who Robots (10) Astro Boy Robots, (11) Ultraman Robots, (12) Hollywood Robots, (13) Robots in Literature and (14) Disney Robots.
 There is an attempt to make this list more international by including British and Japanese sources.
 2000 AD and Doctor Who are two British science fiction universes that have the greatest level of international fame and have their own sections.
 Astro Boy, Godzilla and Ultraman are probably the three Japanese science fiction universes that have the most international fame and therefore merit their own sections outside of the Anime Robot section.

 1) Anime Robots